Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 ## Objectives

-Learn how to install and configure the Graylog Agent for Runtime Compliance.
+Learn how to install and configure the Graylog Agent for runtime compliance.

 ## Prerequisites